 North-Central Nevada is underlain by Paleozoic, Mesozoic and Cenozoic sedimentary and igneous rocks (Figure 4).
 Two distinct depositional environments are evident in the Paleozoic units.
-These are known as the upper and Lower plate assemblages that represent the upper and lower plates of the Roberts Mountain Thrust, a major structural feature.
-In Nevada, the Upper Plate assemblage consists of deep water siliceous sedimentary and minor volcanic rocks.
+These are known as the upper and lower plate assemblages that represent the upper and lower plates of the Roberts Mountain Thrust, a major structural feature.
+In

+Nevada, the Upper Plate assemblage consists of deep water siliceous sedimentary and minor volcanic rocks.
 The lower plate of the Roberts Mountain Thrust is almost entirely composed of shallow marine carbonates.

 During the Antler orogeny the Upper Plate assemblage was transported over the lower plate units along the Roberts Mountain Thrust.
 The thrust was also folded and upwarped during this time.
 Intrusion of granitic rocks during the Mesozoic caused localized doming throughout the region.
 This doming accentuated the Shoshone Fold Belt, a series of northeast trending broad amplitude folds with widths up to seven miles.
-Tertiary events included the intrusion of quartz porphyry dykes, quartz latite and rhyolitic tuffs (Caetano tuffs), extensive basaltic volcanism, and subsequent deep erosion which favoured paleo-highs along the apex of regional fold structures.
+Tertiary events included the intrusion of quartz porphyry dykes, quartz latite, and rhyolite tuffs (Caetano tuffs), extensive basaltic volcanism, and subsequent deep erosion which favored paleohighs along the apex of regional fold structures.
 This resulted in structural "windows" in the upper plate units through which lower plate rocks are exposed.
-A later extensional tectonic period resulted in extensive north west trending normal faults throughout Central Nevada.
+A later extensional tectonic period resulted in extensive north-west trending normal faults throughout Central Nevada.
 The Cortez fault which can be traced southeast from the Cortez mine is one of the most prominent of these features in the basin and range province.

 The gold deposits and other mineral occurrences in North-Central Nevada are aligned along distinct trends first recognized by Roberts (1960).
 The three principal trends are the Getchell Trend, the Battle Mountain-Cortez Trend and the Carlin Trend.
 The lateral extent of the gold belts and the abundance of deposits coupled with the large vertical range of gold deposition suggest that extremely large mineralizing hydrothermal systems were active in the Great Basin.

 Thinning of the continental crust over the Great Basin during Tertiary time led to extensive and long-lived igneous activity.
 Intrusive activity was instrumental in providing a heat source to generate mineralizing systems.
-The alignment of gold deposits along linear trends reflected by by John H. Stewart and John E. Carlson, 1977; and fault maps by Craig.
-M. DePolo, 1998.

-geophysical discontinuities implies that structures and major crustal breaks localized hydrothermal activity and mineralization.
+The alignment of gold deposits along linear trends reflected by geophysical discontinuities implies that deep seated, long acting structures and major crustal breaks localized hydrothermal activity and mineralization.
 Other primary mineralizing controls include permeability and porosity, fold fabric, fracture density and reactive host rocks.